kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

 Another way to handle termination gracefully is to observe and react to described previously system signals sent down directly to process by container runtime and this post is all about how to do it with .NET 6 and ASP.NET Core 6.0.

-Regardless of which described above method you choose, you have to make sure that it finishes its execution before defined `terminationGracePeriodSeconds`, otherwise your pod will be force killed by runtime.
+Regardless of which described above method you choose, you have to make sure that it finishes its execution before defined `terminationGracePeriodSeconds`, otherwise, your pod will be force killed by the runtime.

 ### Graceful termination in .NET

 #### Fast and simple way

-Your first idea for simple console app could be "Fine!
-I'll do it all by myself!", then you will search for some nasty Mono-based hacks or you will manually attach to events like `Console.CancelKeyPress` (works fine on paper and your computer, not so much inside pod) or utilize application domain's parent process and attach to `AppDomain.CurrentDomain.ProcessExit` event.
+Your first idea for a simple console app could be "Fine!
+I'll do it all by myself!", then you will search for some nasty Mono-based hacks or you will manually attach to events like `Console.CancelKeyPress` (works fine on paper and your computer, not so much inside the pod) or utilize application domain's parent process and attach to `AppDomain.CurrentDomain.ProcessExit` event.

-Second approach will result with following code and get things done.
+The second approach will result in the following code and gets things done.
 ```c#
 protected override async Task ExecuteAsync()
 {